Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Todd C. Fowler - KeyBanc Capital Markets, Inc.

 Great.
 Thanks and good evening.
-Kevin, maybe this is a little bit of a follow up on your last comments as I think about what you have on slide 8 for the Swift results for the 22 days as you look at the revenue buckets.
+Kevin, maybe this is a little bit of a follow up on your last comments as I think about what you have on slide 8 for the Swift results for the 22 days, as you look at the revenue buckets.
 How do we think about those chunks of revenue, what would you expect to retain of that going forward?
-I think that Dave made some comments that the Intermodal performance improved at the end of the quarter, but how do we just think about Swift's revenue performance and what do you expect to keep up that revenue as you move through the integration process?
+I think that Dave made some comments that the Intermodal performance improved at the end of the quarter, but how do we just think about Swift's revenue performance and what you'd expect to keep of that revenue as you move through the integration process?

 Kevin P. Knight - Knight-Swift Transportation Holdings, Inc.

-Well, I would say, Tom (sic) [Todd] (26:40), if I look at each of those lines I think we should be able to maintain most if not all of our Truckload revenue.
+Well, I would say, Tom (sic) [Todd] (26:40), if I look at each of those lines, I think we should be able to maintain most if not all of our Truckload revenue.
 I would say some of our Dedicated revenue could be at risk, but not a high percentage of that.
 I would say a fairly large portion of our Refrigerated could be at risk.
 But again, I believe we'll maintain most of that.

-From an Intermodal perspective, I'm I don't think our Intermodal is at risk at all.
-As a matter of fact, I expect for that for that number to grow on a year-over-year basis.
+From an Intermodal perspective, I don't think our Intermodal is at risk at all.
+As a matter of fact, I expect for that number to grow on a year-over-year basis.
 One of the things that we're working on, Tom, as a company is really leveraging our franchise to capture share on some of our larger customers as a result of the irregular route and Dedicated truckload capacity that we provide.
 And thus far, we're having very, very good improvement.

-In October, we had our biggest month that I'm aware of as far as AMTs (27:49).
-As far as the Intermodal concerned, we're up 16% year-over-year in the month of October.
+In October, we had our biggest month that I'm aware of as far as empties (27:49).
+As far as Intermodal is concerned, we're up 16% year-over-year in the month of October.
 We're closing in on that magical 2.0 per month number as far as turns are concerned.

 We're actively approaching the market as far as rate increases.
 We're active in the spot market on the Intermodal basis.
-We're implementing and increasing access for revenue, and we're controlling and eliminating costs.
-And so, from my perspective, that's a business that I think we're going to continue to plough forward on to the surprise of maybe many on this call.
+We're implementing and increasing access for (28:16) revenue, and we're controlling and eliminating costs.
+And so, from my perspective, that's a business that I think we're going to continue to plow forward on to the surprise of maybe many on this call.
 And we fully expect to eventually achieve an operating ratio in the low 90s with that business unit.

 We've made some leadership changes there.
 And our leader there chose to exit.
 Gary Knight, who many of you know, has been next to me for the last 42 years is leading that.
 We are developing a new leader at Swift.
 We've got a good team of people below this new leader, and Gary is going to stay close to it, and I'm going to stay close to it.
 And so, that's really how I see it.